Thaitone: Rong

 Rong is gamboge tint.
-The word Rong is from Rong Thong tree (Gracinia Hanbury Hook) which is the tree that can be easily found along the seaside province of the Gulf of Thailand.
+The word rong is from Rong Thong tree (Gracinia Hanbury Hook) which is the tree that can be easily found along the seaside province of the Gulf of Thailand.

 Kraam

-Kraam is indigo color from the color pigment of Indigo’s stem and leaves.
+Kraam is indigo color from the color pigment of Indigo's stem and leaves.
 Kraam could be considered as the most familiar Thaitone color for Thai people according to the color is very popular in traditional Thai's dyeing.

-Benjarong - 5 Primary Color in Thaitone
+Benjarong - Five primary colors in Thaitone

-These 5 primary colors consist of the three of primary colors in Thaitone which are Chard, Rong, Kraam and other two colors are black and white.
-Benjarong color was used popularly in traditional Thai’s mural art and in Thai’s traditional porcelain painting.
+These five primary colors consist of the three of primary colors in Thaitone which are Chard, Rong, Kraam and other two colors are black and white.
+Benjarong color was used popularly in traditional Thai's mural art and in Thai's traditional porcelain painting.

-10 groups of Thaitone
+Ten groups of Thaitone

-These 10 groups of Thaitone colors consist of five primary colors (Benjarong) that are Chard, Rong, Kraam, black, white and other 5 colors which are created from the mixing between colors in Benjarong Color groups that are Orange, Green, Violet, Brown and Gold.
+These ten groups of Thaitone colors consist of five primary colors (Benjarong) that are Chard, Rong, Kraam, black, white and other five colors which are created from the mixing between colors in Benjarong color groups that are orange, green, violet, brown and gold.

-Ingredients for making color in Thai’s color making.
+Ingredients for making color in Thai's color making

-Thaitone Color nowadays
+Thaitone color nowadays

 The use of Thaitone color is now supported by Thailand's Ministry of Culture to promote Thailand's identity.
 From the study of Professor Pairoj, he can identify 156 colors.
-He gave the Thai name to each color and used Pantone Color Analysing Program to find the CMYK code so that it can be used worldwide.
-There are new colors being discovered continuously so Professor Pairoj is still working on the project to identify more CMYK code.
+He gave the Thai name to each color and used Pantone color analysing program to find the CMYK code so that it can be used worldwide.
+There are new colors being discovered continuously so Professor Pairoj is still working on the project to identify more CMYK codes.
 He has also done the copyright for the name "THAITONE" even though the percentage of color ratio, color name, graphic of Thaitone color are allowed to use freely to be the reference of color in design work as long as the users give credit to THAITONE Color System.